Database

 }Auto-creation

 You never need to create a collection explicitly.
-The first call to db_insert creates the collection automatically.
+The first call to db_insert creates the collection.

 # No setup needed - the collection "orders" is created automatically